 - A big love of food, cooking and eating, especially vegetarian/vegan food!

-- Availability for 21 hours per week, worked on a rotating basis to include weekends, with additional hours to cover holidays and sickness.
+- Availability for 20 hours per week, worked on a rotating basis to include weekends and evenings, with additional hours to cover holidays and sickness.

 - Willingness and ability to learn new systems, be flexible and adaptable and, in time, contribute your own ideas and systems.